wiseman/clj-pronouncing/README.md

 ## Word pronounciations

-Let’s start by using Pronouncing to get the pronunciation for a given word.
+Let’s start by using clj-pronouncing to get the pronunciation for a given word.
 Here’s the code:

 ```